 If your newborn is never asleep for longer than 45 minutes to an hour day and night – it is also possible that there are underlying health issues that are causing poor sleep.
 If your toddler has been a great sleeper and can self-soothe to sleep but starts waking and can’t go back to sleep, you may also need to look at possible health issues.

-- Reflux (regurgitation of milk curds) can burn the oesophagus and causes discomfort when lying horizontal.
-This is more prevalent in younger babies and if your baby is unsettled and never sleeping for long periods you need to rule this out with a qualified healthcare professional.
+Reflux or the regurgitation of milk curds can burn the esophagus and causes discomfort when lying horizontally.
+This is more prevalent in younger babies and if your baby is unsettled and never sleeps for long periods, you need to rule this out with a qualified healthcare professional.

-If your baby’s sleep has gradually degenerated and she is unsettled at night for a period of time you will want to rule out chronic health issues, such as glue ear, iron deficiency and allergies.
+If your baby’s sleep has gradually degenerated and they are unsettled at night over a period of time you will want to rule out chronic health issues.
+These can include glue ear, an iron deficiency and allergies.